do3-2023/mpa-kube/README.md

+# Author

+This project was made by *Muriel Paraire - DO3*

 # Instructions

 ![instructions](./assets/instructions.png)

 To show the connection between these different applications, I have chosen to create a simple web application that displays a greeting (`Hello world`) from the database.

+The web application is a SSR made with [Deno](https://deno.land/) while the backend is made in Python connecting to a postgresql database.

 The docker image is available on ghcr.
 To push it the following commands had to be executed :